If you have a Synology NAS server, you probably already know that there are many things you can do with it besides hosting backups and shared folders.

-One of those things is the ability to build your own surveillance system via the Synology Surveillance Station app.
-In my opinion, this feature is so useful and fun that it alone can be the reason you want to get a Synology NAS in the first place.
+One of those is the ability to build your DIY IP-cam security system via the Synology Surveillance Station add-on package (or app).
+In my opinion, this feature is so useful and well-designed that it alone can be the reason you should get a Synology NAS in the first place.

 What is the Synology Surveillance Station?